-- The Board of County Commissioners recently voted to reduce the income tax rate from 3.2% to 3.0% effective January 1, 2022.
-The County will experience the loss in revenue associated from the difference in the tax rate for six months of the year for FY2022.
-In FY2023, the County will experience the loss of revenue from the difference in the tax rate for the full year as well as a decrease in the disparity grant of about \$4 million.
-The full year reduction is estimated at \$11 million in revenue, but could fluctuate based on varying circumstances related to taxpayers. - □ Water and Sewer rates were increased by 3.5% for the 2022 budget year.
-This revenue increase is based on financial information formulated annually from the County's cost of service model.
-The Sewer fund utilizes cash reserves in FY2022 to balance the budget but is expected to reach a self-supported status by FY2024 with projected annual rate increases of 3.5%.
+☐ The Board of County Commissioners recently voted to reduce the income tax rate from 3.0% to 2.95% effective January 1, 2023.
+The County will experience the loss in revenue associated from the difference in the tax rate for six months of the year for FY2023.
+In FY2024, the County will experience the loss of revenue from the difference in the tax rate for the full year as well as a decrease in the disparity grant of about \$6 million.
+The full year reduction is estimated at \$7.6 million in revenue but could fluctuate based on varying circumstances related to taxpayers.

+- □ Water and Sewer rates were not increased for the 2023 budget year, however an increase of 3.5% was proposed.
+Recommended increases are based on financial information formulated annually from the County's cost of service model.
+The Sewer fund utilizes cash reserves in FY2023 to balance the budget but is expected to reach a self-supported status by FY2025 with projected annual rate increases of 3.5%.
 The Water Fund will not reach a self-supported status without a significant increase in customer base or reduction in expenditures.
 The General fund currently subsidizes the Water fund. - □ Future economic development could be impacted if an agreement is not reached with The City of Hagerstown (the City) since they own and maintain the largest water system in the County.
 The City provides drinking water to citizens in and around the City, and the Towns of Williamsport, Funkstown, and Smithsburg.
 The limitations on new allocation enacted by the City based upon their estimates may limit the amount of future commercial, industrial, and residential development in the county.